DragonSenses/Algorithms/LeetCode/169-majority-element/problem.md

 ### **Space Complexity**: `O(n)`
 - **Map Storage**: In the worst case, all elements are distinct until the majority element is found, requiring up to `n` entries in the map.
 - **No In-Place Optimization**: Unlike Boyer-Moore, this approach uses additional memory proportional to input size.

+# Bitwise Manipulation Approach

+This approach leverages the fact that the majority element dominates the bitwise landscape of the array, allowing us to rebuild it without using extra space for frequency maps.